What is this document about? (9-minutes read)

 One-on-ones are as much yours as they are mine—maybe even more yours.
 Use them to share your ideas, aspirations, and thoughts.
 Ask for my help, give me feedback, or bring up anything else on your mind.
 If you have any ideas about what we can improve, change, etc. please let me know.

 I usually have a document that I share only between you and me where we can keep private notes from our 1:1s.
 My advice is to add topics of the conversation in this document before each 1:1, so we can keep the track.
+It also makes it easier for both of us to work on your career development.

 Continuous feedback